Vinegar Museums around the World

 Geographical coordinates: 48.1536 21.3572

 The vinegar museum was opened by wine vinegar maker Tokaji Borecet Manufaktúra and is located in the basement of the company factory.
-The name of the museum does not appear to be completely fixed; it is also referred to as Borecet Vinegar Museum.
+(It is sometimes referred to as Borecet Vinegar Museum; 'Borecet' means 'Wine Vinegar' in Hungarian.)

 Background: Established in 2010, Tokaji Borecet is the first and only vinegar maker in Hungary to base its products primarily on quality Tokaji (Tokay) wines.
 The company is focused on changing the image of vinegar from that of cheap synthetic vinegars to one of healthy fermented products and acquainting people with the culture of vinegar.